iBoradyn/raspberry_mini_smart_home/README.md

 ## Applications
 ### Watering system
 Application managing a plant watering system.
+It allows to manually start and stop automatic watering and create a schedule.

 ### Door opener
-An application that controls the rotation of the mini-motor that opens and closes the door on the slide gate.
+An application that controls the rotation of the mini-motor that opens and closes the door latch.

 ## Required services